Qiskit/qiskit/docs/cdoc/qk-dynamic-circuits.rst

 When working with this API, keep the following assumptions and limitations in mind:

-* Most objects returned by the control flow and classical expressions API are borrowed pointers (returned as ``const *``).
-They are read-only and remain valid only as long as the parent object - for example, the circuit that owns an ``IfElse`` instruction - is alive.
+* Most objects returned by the control flow and classical expressions API are borrowed read-only pointers (returned as ``const *``).
+These remain valid only as long as the parent object - for example, the circuit that owns an ``IfElse`` instruction - is alive.
 As such, callers must not free borrowed pointers, and must ensure that parent objects outlive any use of those pointers.